Modern Slavery Act Statement

 As a law firm authorised and regulated by the Solicitors Regulation Authority, we consider that our exposure to slavery and human trafficking within the organisation is very low.
 However, we recognise that there may be a risk in our supplier relationships and we ensure that appropriate due diligence is undertaken to ensure that such practices do not take place in its business nor the business of any organisation that supplies goods and/or services to it.

-In accordance with section 54(4) of the Modern Slavery Act 2015, we take the following steps to ensure that modern slavery is not taking place:
+In particular, we take the following steps to ensure that modern slavery is not taking place:

 We will monitor the effectiveness of ensuring modern slavery is not taking place in our firm or its supply chains.